mcconnellsoftware/mcconnellsoftware.github.io/_posts/2015-04-12-yes-programming-does-suck.md

 ---
 layout: single
 title: "Yes, Programming Does Suck"
 date: 2015-04-12 12:21:29 +0000
 tags: Links
 ---
-Trying to explain, as a programmer to a Normal Human, why one’s day sucked can often lead to “you know, never mind”.
+_Apr 2015: Trying to explain, as a programmer to a Normal Human, why one’s day sucked can often lead to “you know what, never mind”._

 Tales of spending all day trying to debug index/query problems, then finding it’s still a 5 year old “major” JIRA, don’t excite much in the way of sympathy.
 You can usually just skip to: stuff didn’t work, and I spent all day failing